sdao/java-projects/Pong/README.txt

 - Change Ball.display() to draw the ball differently.
 - Change Player.display() to draw the player paddles differently.

-NETWORKING
+NETWORKING:
-Once player should be the server -- this player will control the left paddle.
+One player should be the server -- this player will control the left paddle.
 The other player should be the client -- this player will control the right paddle.
 The server player should press [0].
 The default port is "12345".
 The titlebar will show the server's IP address and port number.